Oklahoma Equal Opportunity Education Scholarships

 - Tax-Credit Scholarship

 - Enacted 2011

 - Launched 2013

-The Oklahoma Equal Opportunity Education Scholarships program was enacted in 2011 and launched in 2013.
-The program gives individuals and businesses a 50 percent tax credit for contributions made to nonprofit organizations that provide school scholarships to students who meet the income and/or zoning requirements.
-Learn more about the program, including funding, eligibility, and regulations, on this page.
+The Oklahoma Equal Opportunity Education Scholarship program offers individuals and businesses a 50 percent tax credit tax credits for donations to scholarship-granting organizations (SGOs), nonprofits that provide private school scholarships to students who meet the income and/or zoning requirements as well as “educational improvement grants” to public schools.
+Learn more about the program, including funding, eligibility and regulations, on this page.

 For students without an Individualized Education Plan (IEP), scholarships may be worth up to $5,000, or 80 percent of the average per-pupil expenditure in the assigned public school district, whichever is greater.
 For students with special needs who attended a public school with an IEP, the scholarship is worth up to $25,000.

 Students are eligible if they either live in households with incomes up to 300 percent of the free and reduced-price lunch program ($147,075 for a family of four in 2021–22) or attend or live in the attendance zone of a public school designated by the state as “in need of improvement.”
 Once a student has received a scholarship, that student and his or her siblings remain eligible until high school graduation or age 21.

 EdChoice Expert Feedback